o-gs/dji-firmware-tools/README.md

 on the structure and protocols processed by these tools by looking at their source.
 The source code is intended to also act as a format documentation.

+For higher level and more hardware related info, check [the project Wiki](https://github.com/o-gs/dji-firmware-tools/wiki).

 # Tools

 Below the specific tools are described in short.
 Running them without parameters